Long Shot: The Kevin Laue Story

-Long Shot: The Kevin Laue Story is a 2013 documentary film directed by Franklin Martin with Dutchmen Films and Cinipix.
+Long Shot: The Kevin Laue Story is a 2013 documentary film directed by Franklin Martin with Dutchmen Films and Cinipix as producers.
 A teenager, Kevin Laue, pursues his dream to become the first one-armed man to play NCAA Division I basketball.
 The film documents the daily struggles of a young man coming to terms with his need for his deceased father's approval while battling obstacles to fulfill his dream.

 Synopsis

 In the womb, Laue's umbilical cord was wrapped around his neck.
 Lack of circulation to the arm restrained by the cord meant it ended just below the elbow.
 Laue continued to face adversity; his father died when he was in middle school.
 A former athlete and youth coach, his father had difficulty accepting Kevin's disability.
 His family and the loss of his father became motivating factors to drive Kevin in his journey to become one of the elite few to play Division I basketball.

 Laue's mother was left to beg the rival coach to let her 6’9” son have a chance to try out for his basketball team after refusals from all teams in her area.
 The five-year, father-son relationship began between Coach McKnight and Laue.
 McKnight saw something in Laue and gave him the chance, training, and skills Laue needed to complete his own goals.
 The film shows Laue as a 6’11” high-school student in a small California town, on a trip to meet the President, becoming a starter under multiple coaches, and finally in New York City.